NEVER. A cookie is always a cookie. No matter what you do to it

 Oh sure, I know you know this.
 But parents often say, “well, it’s home made and I used apple juice instead of oil, a banana instead of sugar” as if this somehow changes the status of the cookie.

 From a nutrition-perspective that makes sense.
 Cookies make from healthier ingredients, are indeed healthier.
-But from a habits perspective?
+But from a creating healthy eating habits perspective?
 Don’t trick yourself.
 Regularly giving kids cookies, even the healthiest kind, teaches them to eat them… regularly.

 Now there’s nothing wrong with that.
 The question is: what do you want your children to learn about how often to eat them?

 Should cookie-eating be a daily event?
 A few times a week?
 Less often?